 Key Takeaway 3: Take Initiatives To Expand Consumer Base

-Dick's Sporting Goods believed in being the trend-setter in the sports retail industry by testing bold new ideas.
-It was the first to introduce sporting equipment for female athletes on a large-scale well before any of the competition picked up on the same strategy.
+Dick's Sporting Goods believed in being the trendsetter in the sports retail industry by testing bold new ideas.
+It was the first to introduce sporting equipment for female athletes on a large-scale well before any of the competitions picked up on the same strategy.
 The company also launched a well-designed official website as early as 1999 and kept upgrading it to increase sales.

 Furthermore, Dick's Sporting Goods prioritized the customer by upgrading its stores and services according to customer expectations.
 It initiated a loyalty program that offered discounts to regular customers making sure they would return time and time again.

-Thus, the company experienced significant growth from its various all-round initiatives and was able to capture the online as well as the female market.
+Thus, the company experienced significant growth from its various all-around initiatives and was able to capture the online as well as the female market.

 Dick’s Sporting Goods Today

 In 2009, the company finally made it to the Fortune 500 by clocking in $4.4 billion in sales.
 But Edward Stack and his team were just getting started.